 As mentioned above, slow work frees up a considerable amount of headspace to then offer our favorite creative outlets.
-When you’re working remotely, opening up to your creativity can be a healthy way to combat isolation (if you’re traveling alone) or a chance to get to know a new city you’ve just landed in.
+When you’re tele-commuting, opening up to your creativity can be a healthy way to combat isolation (if you’re traveling alone) or a chance to get to know a new city you’ve just landed in.
 As you balance your time plugging away at your job and enjoying your hours outside the virtual office, slow work can help you determine a creative outlet that best suits your interests and specific skill set.

 Place emphasis on quality

 If you’re ready to take on a slow work mentality in conjunction with your remote lifestyle, an important step you shouldn’t skip is emphasizing the quality of your work versus the quantity you produce.
 Slow work is all about intention and effort, which often looks like handing in something you’re proud of, rather than rushing through your responsibilities as a means to an end.
-If you’re working remotely and struggling with how to stay afloat, concentrating on the quality of your work is a great way to slow down and give yourself room to breathe.
+If you’re tele-commuting and struggling with how to stay afloat, concentrating on the quality of your work is a great way to slow down and give yourself room to breathe.